Psychotherapy Written Case

 Refer to the exam timetable for dates and details.

-From 6 April 2020, all submissions must be made by email to firstname.lastname@example.org
+All submissions must be made by email to firstname.lastname@example.org

 Formative case discussions

 During the therapy process, trainees must participate in three formative psychotherapy case discussions with their psychotherapy supervisor to encourage reflection on treatment progress and to provide opportunities to receive qualitative feedback.

 Psychotherapy case discussions should occur during the early, middle and late phases of the psychotherapy and should focus on pivotal points or milestones in the therapy process or on treatment dilemmas and/or emerging issues.